spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/customers/add-customer-addresses.md

     link: docs/scos/user/features/page.version/customer-account-management-feature-overview/customer-account-management-feature-overview.html
 ---

-This topic describes how to create customer addresses.
+This topic describes how to add customer addresses in the Back Office.

 ## Prerequisites

 Review the [reference information](#reference-information-add-a-customer-address) before you start or look up the necessary information as you go through the process.

-## Adding customer addresses
+## Add a customer address

 1. Go to **Customers&nbsp;<span aria-label="and then">></span> Customers**.
     This opens the **Customers** page.